 Volume of Conversation

-This metric tracks how often your brand or product is mentioned by an active user, existing or potential customer on social media.
+This metric tracks how often an active user (existing or potential customer) mentions your brand or product on social media.
 Your conversation volume should rise when running a campaign.
 In social listening, volumes of conversation are measured.
 It’s not about quantity, as that kind of measurement doesn’t reveal much, but quality, i.e. the quality of the conversation or social media post.

 Rate of Engagement

-Several metrics can gauge your engagement rate (engagement rate), including the number of replies, mentions, retweets, favourites, shares, etc. Based on this metric, you’ll be able to figure out how likely your posts will go viral and how relatable your brand is as well.
+Several metrics can gauge your engagement rate (engagement rate), including the number of replies, mentions, retweets, favourites, shares, etc. Based on this metric, you’ll be able to determine how likely your posts will go viral and how relatable your brand is.
 Each spike in this metric could signal the start of a social media crisis.
 We calculate it as the total number of interactions your content receives divided by your total number of followers, multiplied by 100%.Active listening on social media for consumer-generated media is critical for any B2C business that claims to be social media savvy.
 Click To Tweet

 Share of Voice

 The more extensive your social network, the higher the share of voice you get.
 It’s an excellent way to build a community with your target audience.
-Still, it can also tap into other aspects of interacting with others, such as link sharing, relationship building or thoughtful engagement.
-While this data may not show an actual conversation taking place, it paints a picture of the general mood of the community.
-It is also a great indicator to see what type of topic is being discussed and how influential each voice on social media has become for the time being.
+Still, it can tap into other aspects of interacting with others, such as link sharing, relationship building or thoughtful customer engagement.
+While this data may not show an actual social conversation, it paints a picture of the general mood of the community.
+It is also a great indicator to see what topic is being discussed and how influential each voice on social media has become for the time being.
 This data provides an understanding of your customers and brands that organisations cannot obtain through traditional means.

 You could have a high rate of engagement, volume of conversation, and share of voice on a social platform, but if all the posts are negative about your brand, you’re in big trouble!
-Monitoring your brand’s sentiment on various social media sites will help you determine whether those sentiments are positive and provide stellar customer service when they are not.
+Monitoring your brand’s social sentiment on various news sites, review sites, and social media sites will help you determine whether those social mentions or sentiments are positive or negative feedback.
+It will also help you provide stellar customer service when they are not.

-Although sentiment analysis has been around for decades, it was only in recent years that it became possible to employ algorithms to “read” human language by analysing text on a social channel.
-This made it possible to measure sentiment in real-time, including support, dislike, agreement, and disagreement among humans instead of just tracking opinions.
+Although sentiment analysis has been around for decades, it was only recently that it became possible to employ algorithms to “read” human language by analysing text on a social channel.
+This made it possible to measure sentiment in real-time, including support, dislike, agreement, and disagreement among humans, instead of just tracking opinions.

 People use sentiment analysis on social media networks to determine if a specific content is liked, shared, or commented on.
-Facebook has popularized this technique.
+Facebook has popularised this technique.

 Sentiment analysis is about extracting linguistic information from social media posts to determine how people feel about specific topics or brands/products.
-Despite its potential to provide valuable results, sentiment analysis cannot determine whether a post is true or not.
+Despite its potential to provide valuable results, sentiment analysis cannot determine whether a post is true.
 Still, it does provide insight into how people feel about specific topics on social media.

 The most common type of sentiment analysis involves analysing the words that social media users type into a search bar or on a website or social media platforms to measure how often they use particular words when communicating about a product or service.